ellaverak/django-openid/README.md

     username = encrypt((models.CharField(unique=True, max_length = 100)))
 ```

 Defines the User-model corresponding to the user relation in the postgres database.
-Student_id, firsr-name, last_name and username are encrypted.
+Student_id, first-name, last_name and username are encrypted.
 Email is saved as plain text because django uses email for custom authentication and decrypting relation data is complicated during the authentication process.